sebgrohn/tournie/README.md

-# challonge-bot
+# Challonge Bot

-Challonge bot for Slack
+Challonge bot for Slack, hosted as AWS Lambda.

+# Features

+* Listing open tournaments for configured Challonge organization.
+* Connecting Slack user with Challonge member by "logging in".
+Suggestions from previous tournaments by configured Challonge organization.

 # Installation